phoenixding/scdiff/README.md

 						If it is not the case, users can set -a as 'True' or '1' to enable a virtual ancestor before the first time point.
 The expression of the virtual ancestor is the median expression of all cells at first time point.

+	-f LOG2FOLDCHANGECUT, --log2foldchangecut LOG2FOLDCHANGECUT (Float), optional
+						By default, scdiff uses log2 Fold change 1.5(~2^1.5=2.8) as the cutoff for differential genes (together with t-test p-value cutoff 0.05).
+						However, users are allowed to customize the cutoff based on their application scenario (e.g. log2 fold change 1.0).

 ```
 # INPUTS AND PRE-PROCESSING